Postgraduate Course: Biotechnology and Bioprocess Engineering (MSc) (PGEE11185)

 - Introduction and Advanced concepts in biocatalysis and metabolic engineering

 - Novel trends in Advanced Bioreactor Design and Scale-up

 - Scaling Down: Mini-bioreactors, Microfluidics and High-throughput Automated Biochemical Engineering Platforms

-- New trends in bioreactor design: applications for tissue engineering and biologics production
+- New trends in bioreactor design: disposable bioreactors for mammalian cells and and biologics production

 - Synthetic biology : applying engineering principles to the design of biological systems.